Master of Arts in Peacebuilding and Conflict Transformation

 BA, Waseda University, Japan

 Dr. Tatsushi (Tats) Arai is a scholar-practitioner of conflict resolution, multi-track diplomacy, sustainable development, and cross-cultural communication with 20 years of diverse international experience.
-He is associate professor of peacebuilding and conflict transformation at the School for International Training (SIT) Graduate Institute in Vermont, fellow of the Center for Peacemaking Practice at George Mason University’s School for Conflict Analysis and Resolution in Virginia, and research associate of the Toda Institute for Global Peace and Policy Research in Hawaii.
+He is associate professor of peacebuilding and conflict transformation at SIT Graduate Institute in Vermont, fellow at the Center for Peacemaking Practice at George Mason University’s School for Conflict Analysis and Resolution in Virginia, and research associate of the Toda Institute for Global Peace and Policy Research in Hawaii.